|

 This property is read-only. |

-Functions that use the inAppProduct type The following functions are used to handle the inAppProduct variables:
+Remarks Functions that use the inAppProduct type The following functions use inAppProduct variables:

 | | inAppConsumeProduct | Used to consume, in an application, a product that was previously purchased by the user. | inAppListProductInfo | Retrieves, from the store, information about the "In-App" products associated with the application. | inAppPurchaseProduct | Sends a request for purchasing an "In-App" product associated with the application. |